MylesBorins/modules/doc/plan-for-new-modules-implementation.md

   - In a later phase, the intention is to move forward with format databases to map extensions and support multiple use cases.
   - No JSON or native modules; `createRequireFunction` can be used to get these.

+* `import.meta.url`.
+  - Already in the existing implementation.

 * Dynamic `import()`.
+  - Already in the existing implementation.

 ### How will we get from where we are to Phase 1